Nottingham-CTU/REDCap-UI-Tweaker/README.md

 This option will default new projects to not treat toggling the 'lock this instrument' checkbox as a data change.
 It can still be enabled/disabled on individual projects as required.

+### Provide enhanced 'Incorrect values for calculated fields' (Rule H) check
+If enabled, users running data quality rules will see a link next to Rule H providing the option to do an enhanced check.
+This provides extra options such as limiting the check to a specific arm, and fixing the incorrect values without needing to check for them first.

 ### Default data quality rules to execute in real time
 Automatically selects the 'execute in real time' checkbox for new data quality rules on the data quality rules page.